-- a.
+a.
 After you download and read the instructions for your lawn grass, there are two critical decisions: Selecting your fertilizer and determining how much to apply.
-The documents shown above and your soil test will provide the information you need to make those decisions. - b.
-We offer the following simple and generic recommendation: - Bermuda.
-19 lbs/tsf of 16-4-8 fertilizer in 3 equal applications of 6.3 lbs/tsf each in mid-April, mid-June, and late-July) - Centipede.
-10 lbs/tsf of 15-0-15 fertilizer in 2 equal applications of 5 lbs/tsf each in mid-April and late-July - St Augustine.
-12.5 lbs/tsf of 16-4-8 fertilizer in 2 equal applications of 6.3 lbs/tsf each in mid-April and late-July - Zoysia.
-19 lbs/tsf of 16-4-8 fertilizer in 3 equal applications of 6.3 lbs/tsf each in mid-April, mid-June, and late-July - c.
+The documents shown above and your soil test will provide the information you need to make those decisions.

+- b.
+We offer the following simple and generic recommendations based on the Clemson factsheets previously shown: - Bermuda.
+24 lbs/tsf of 16-4-8 fertilizer in 3 equal applications of 8 lbs/tsf each in mid-April, mid-June, and late-July. - Centipede.
+12 lbs/tsf of 15-0-15 fertilizer in 3 equal applications of 4 lbs/tsf each in mid-April, mid-June, and late-July. - St Augustine.
+12 lbs/tsf of 16-4-8 fertilizer in 3 equal applications of 4 lbs/tsf each in mid-April, mid-June, and late-July. - Zoysia.
+24 lbs/tsf of 16-4-8 fertilizer in 3 equal applications of 8 lbs/tsf each in mid-April, mid-June, and late-July - c.
 How much do you need?
 Multiply the area of your lawn in of tsf by the pounds per tsf recommended above.
 That is how much fertilizer is needed per year.
-Then divide that amount into either 2 or 3 equal applications ad that is how much you need to measure out for each application.
+Then divide that amount into either 3 equal applications and that is how much you need to measure out for each application.
 If you don't want to actually weigh the fertilizer, as a rule of thumb, 1 cup of typical granular fertilizer weighs about 1 pound, so if you need 30 pounds, you can measure out 30 cups and that will be close enough. - d.
 Again, it is important to note that these ARE NOT weed-and-feed products.
 They are actual fertilizer containing NO weed control products.
 We recommend against using weed and feed products.